cicdteam/run-EC2-quicly/README.md

 Edit these fields in head of script before you create AWS resources:

-- `aws_tag='temp-node'` - used to tagg all AWS resources created by script
+- `aws_tag='temp-node'` - used to tag all AWS resources created by script
 - `userdata='user-data-file'` - location of user-data script running on first boot
-- `ec2type='t2.small'` - EC2 type or running instance
+- `ec2type='t2.medium'` - EC2 type or running instance

 ### Examples